2014 MASTER TEACHERS

 Leigha Nicole has been teaching yoga for 29 years and taught at Yoga Works in Santa Monica, CA from its inception in 1987.
 Her love of Ashtanga Yoga brought her to India 21 years ago to study extensively with Sri K. Pattabhi Jois and was authorized to teach by him in 1996.
 Leigha has a gentle approach and encourages students to embrace the contemplative aspect of the practice with attention to alignment and the cultivation of awareness.
 She has an intimate knowledge of anatomy that stems from a 25 year bodywork practice which enables her to address the specific therapeutic needs of her students.
 Leigha moved from Point Reyes, California to the spiritual town of Crestone, Colorado in 2005 where she built a straw bale solar home and yoga studio.
 She returns regularly to the San Francisco area for group classes and workshops.

-Johnny Smith began his yoga journey over twenty years ago and maintains the traditional method of Ashtanga Yoga.
-He traveled frequently to Mysore, India to study with Sri K. Pattabhi Jois and Sharath Rangaswamy, and is one of a small number of practitioners in the world who has been certified by Sri K. Pattabhi Jois and The Ashtanga Yoga Research Institute in Mysore.
-Johnny teaches Ashtanga Yoga classes at the Westside Yoga Studio in Sebastapol, California.
+Johnny Smith began his yoga journey over 25 years ago.
+In 1990, John met Tim Miller, who inspired him to pursue the Ashtanga method.
+The next year, John made his first trip to Mysore, India, and thereafter made almost yearly excursions there to study with Pattabhi Jois and Sharath Jois.
+He is one of only a handful of practitioners in the world who has been certified by Pattabhi Jois and The Ashtanga Yoga Research Institute.
+John is the director of the Ashtanga Yoga program at Westside Yoga Studio in Sebastopol California.

 Mary Taylor began studying yoga in 1971 while earning a degree in psychology.
 It was not until the early 80’s, when she moved to Boulder, CO and started studying yoga with Richard Freeman, that yoga became a central thread in her life.
 Before that, yoga had provided a means of relieving stress and honing a sense of focus and well being.
 In 1988, Mary traveled to India to study with Sri K. Pattabhi Jois and began to see the overlay of yoga with her interests in food, cooking, movement, anatomy and art.
 Mary has authored three cookbooks and co-authored a book which explores yoga, meditation and finding one’s personal dharma as a means of bring lasting meaning and happiness. (“What Are You Hungry For?
 Women, Food and Spirituality.”)
 As the Yoga Workshop’s director, Mary has attended all of Richard’s teacher trainings and feels she’s just beginning to understand the subject at hand.
 She brings a deep respect to her teaching for the healing and calming effects of yoga.
 Her classes are engaging and fun, focusing on the flow of breath, steady movement and the feeling of completeness that can be cultivated through a lasting practice.